 - Saturday and Sunday: none

-- Baptisms may now be scheduled for Sundays with up to three families at a time.
+- Baptisms may be scheduled for Sundays with one family at a time.

 MASS AND SCHEDULE OF SERVICES

 - The regular weekday and Sunday Mass schedule will resume on Saturday, June 6, 2020:

 - Saturday Vigil Mass: 4:30 PM

 - Sunday Mass: 8:00 AM, 10:00 AM, 12:00 Noon

 - Saturday morning Mass: 8:00 AM